In this article you will learn:

 All of these real-life fountains of youth had a robust history of miracle healings, and it’s

 interesting that what they all had in common, upon analysis, was an increased presence of hydrogen in the water.(1) I didn’t do much with that information at the time, and hydrogen water was barely making it to the mainstream.
-A few years later, I saw a Facebook ad for a hydrogen water tablet with, of course, some hot girl smiling off in the distance as she guzzled her liquid Success and optimism for the day.
+A few years later, I saw a Facebook ad for a hydrogen water tablet with, of course, some attractive girl smiling off into the distance as she guzzled her liquid success and optimism for the day.

 “You’ve got to be kidding me,” I remember saying to myself.

 This event didn’t do much to pique my interest in hydrogen water until I was compiling the research for my big book, Dance Your Way Through Life.
-In truth, there has been some promising work done with hydrogen water and it is definitely interesting, although it’s not without its share of considerations and skepticism.
+In truth, there has been some promising work done with hydrogen water and it is definitely interesting, although the findings are not without their share of considerations and skepticism as usual.
+My goal in this article will be to present you with the relevant research, as well as the objections, so that you can decide for yourself if it's worth it or not.

 1. Bacteria produce hydrogen gas (H2) as a byproduct in the gut.
 This was seen as an